DataDog/hiring-engineers/answers.md

 ![Dogstatsd PHP page views split by page](./Screenshots/dogstatsd_php_page_views_counter_by_page.png) [Dogstatsd PHP page views split by page](https://app.datadoghq.com/dash/92284/blank-dashboard?live=true&page=0&is_auto=false&from_ts=1452442037991&to_ts=1453046837991&tile_size=m&fullscreen=false)

-* visualize the results on a graph
+* Visualize the results on a graph

 ![Dogstatsd PHP sum of all page views from host split by page](./Screenshots/dogstatsd_php_page_views_counter_by_page_graph.png)
 [Dogstatsd PHP sum of all page views from host split by page](https://app.datadoghq.com/dash/92284/blank-dashboard?live=true&page=0&is_auto=false&from_ts=1452442291604&to_ts=1453047091604&tile_size=m&fullscreen=72244980)